jbhp9fysxx-droid/python_etl_callcenter/README.md

 ---

+## Why This Project?

+This project was built to simulate real-world data engineering challenges commonly encountered in production batch pipelines, including:

+- Processing large CSV files efficiently without loading entire datasets into memory
+- Detecting and handling data quality issues through layered validation strategies
+- Working with object storage systems such as Amazon S3 alongside local file systems
+- Designing ETL pipelines that are modular, extensible, and reusable across datasets and environments

+The primary goal was to gain hands-on experience with how production-grade ETL pipelines are **structured, validated, observed, and operated**, using Python as a data engineering tool.

+---

 ## Key Features
 - Config-driven execution (no hardcoded paths or rules)
+- Pluggable storage support:
+  - Local filesystem
+  - Amazon S3 (object storage)
 - Layered validation approach:
   - File-level validation
   - Schema/header validation
   - Row-level data validation
+- Generator-based streaming for memory-efficient processing
 - Structured logging per module
 - Exception handling with reject reasons
 - Modular architecture (reader / validations / writer / main)

+## Future Enhancements

+- Partitioned data layout for efficient rewrites
+- Hash-based bucketing for partial updates
+- Integration with table formats like Delta Lake or Apache Hudi
+- Distributed execution using Apache Spark or AWS Glue

 ---